moroz/hatarake/app/views/pages/tos.en.html.md

 8. The User accepts the fact that they have no right whatsoever to make any claims regarding any malfunction of the Website.

-**Service Provider** &ndash; the owner of the website [www.injobs.pl](https://www.injobs.pl), the company InJobs.pl Sp. z. o.o.
+**Service Provider** &mdash; the owner of the website [www.injobs.pl](https://www.injobs.pl), the company InJobs.pl Sp. z. o.o.

-**Website** &ndash; the website [www.injobs.pl](https://www.injobs.pl), owned by the Service Provider.
+**Website** &mdash; the website [www.injobs.pl](https://www.injobs.pl), owned by the Service Provider.

-**User** &ndash; any natural person of age that uses the services provided by InJobs.pl that do not require registration.
+**User** &mdash; any natural person of age that uses the services provided by InJobs.pl that do not require registration.

-**Service Recipient (or Employer)** &ndash; a natural person of age that owns an Account and uses services provided electronically by the Service Provider.
+**Service Recipient (or Employer)** &mdash; a natural person of age that owns an Account and uses services provided electronically by the Service Provider.

-**Services** &ndash; all services provided electronically by the Service Provider for Users and Service Recipient, in accordance with the Terms of Service.
+**Services** &mdash; all services provided electronically by the Service Provider for Users and Service Recipient, in accordance with the Terms of Service.
-A list and description of Services is included in the Appendix 1, which constitutes an integral part of this document.
+A list and description of Services is included in the [**Appendix 1**](/regulamin/zalacznik1), which constitutes an integral part of this document.

-**Registration form** &ndash; the form filled in by the User with the goal of creating an Account.
+**Registration form** &mdash; the form filled in by the User with the goal of creating an Account.

-**Account** &ndash; a set of resources and settings stored for the Service Recipient within the Website [www.injobs.pl](https://www.injobs.pl).
+**Account** &mdash; a set of resources and settings stored for the Service Recipient within the Website [www.injobs.pl](https://www.injobs.pl).
 The Service Provider may use the Account to manage Services.

-**Profile** &ndash; the feature of the Account that enables the Service Recipient to gather selected information regarding his or her professional career, education, or other skills.
+**Profile** &mdash; the feature of the Account that enables the Service Recipient to gather selected information regarding his or her professional career, education, or other skills.

-**Terms of Service** &ndash; this document.
+**Terms of Service** &mdash; this document.

 ### I. This document defines: